Early Decision for College: What to Know in 2026

 Analyze ED Acceptance Trends and Applicant Profiles

-Study historical early decision and early acceptance, rates at your target school and dig deeper into the specifics of successful applicant pools.
+Study historical and early acceptance rates at your target school and dig deeper into the specifics of successful applicant pools.
 Check for disclosed data on majors, geographic diversity, and extracurricular profiles of admitted students.
 For instance, if a college prioritizes STEM applicants or recruits from underrepresented regions, tailor your application narrative to highlight relevant strengths.
 Use tools like the Common Data Set (CDS) or forums where alumni discuss admissions trends to gather granular insights.

 Write a Targeted and Authentic “Why Us?”
 Essay

-Admissions committees evaluate early decision applications with an eye on how well candidates fit the institution’s mission and culture.
+Admissions committees evaluate ED applications with an eye on how well candidates fit the institution’s mission and culture.
 Avoid generic responses.
 Instead, emphasize unique academic programs, faculty research, or traditions that connect directly with your goals.
 For example, mention a specific professor whose work aligns with your career aspirations or a student organization you’re excited to join.
 Reference any campus visits, webinars, or conversations with current students to demonstrate deep engagement and commitment.

 Address Financial Aid Early in the Process